rl-bandits-lab/MORL-FB/README.md

 * Config:
   * pref : preference set use on calculating hypervolumn(HV) and utility(UT).
-  * ref : reference point on calculating hypervolumn.
+  * ref : reference point on calculating hypervolumn(HV).
   * data : testing rewards for calculating hypervolumn(HV) and utility(UT).

 * How to Run ed.py?